vergoh/vnstat-ci/README.md

   - Environment Injector
   - Sectioned View
   - Timestamper
+- Optional "nice to have" plugins:
+  - Job Configuration History
+  - Rebuilder

 Note that not all of the required plugins are visible in the initial startup Jenkins setup wizard.